College Factual by our College Data Analytics Team

 With all of the options you have for higher education today, it can be tough to choose which direction to take.
 College Factual has developed its Top New England Region Colleges ranking as one item you can use to help make this decision.

-We analyzed 179 colleges and universities across the New England Region to determine which were the best in terms of overall quality.
+Our analysis looked at 154 schools in the New England Region to determine which ones were the best in terms of overall quality.
 To come up with this ranking, we look at more than 20 factors that are all objective measurements.
 These factors include freshman retention, graduation rate, student-to-faculty ratio, and post graduate earnings, among other things.

 Find out more about our ranking methodology.